bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 - Undefined
 - Object
 - Symbol

+example of a string is 'edward'

+Arrays are a collection of things stored as indexed items in the collection, example is const letters = ['a','b','c']

 #3 Closure
 A way a function can access variables from within, also from the outer function that enclose it and also the global scope